-Haritha was born in India, where she studied engineering in Information Technology.
+IT Chapter Lead and Cluster Lead Haritha was born in India, where she studied engineering in information technology.
 She subsequently did an MBA in international finance while working with Cognizant for JP Morgan UK.
 During a city trip to Amsterdam, she fell in love with the city and decided to move to the Netherlands.

 With her experience and specific skills, it wasn’t difficult to find a job.
 “I initially worked on short-term projects for the Nike HQ in Hilversum, ING Wholesale Banking and PVH, followed by two years as a consultant for a German company.
 I increasingly realised I was ready for more end-to-end involvement and responsibility.
 The position of chapter lead at ING was the perfect match – and for me, it’s the perfect mix of technology and management/coaching.”

-Haritha Khandabattu is from India and moved to the Netherlands five years ago.
+Haritha is from India and moved to the Netherlands in 2015.
 She lives in Amsterdam together with her boyfriend.
 She loves playing basketball, reading, cooking and painting in oils.
 Van Gogh is a big inspiration.
-One of her goals for this year is to finish five paintings and to read ten books – and she’s almost there, thanks to the coronavirus lockdown.
-These three books made an impression on her and she recommended to her team:
+Her newest pastime is learning to play the piano.
+“It’s great therapy, just like painting!”